 - Monovision: This procedure changes how the eyes work together.
 While it is more common for people with presbyopia, it may be considered in rare cases of other refractive errors too.
 This procedure means that one eye focuses differently than the other, which can lead to eye strain and may require glasses or contact lenses for visually-straining tasks, including working on the computer or reading a book.
 Common side effects from undergoing monovision LASIK include blurriness or fogginess in the distance, glares or halos around light sources, and trouble reading.

-Screens Are a Leading Cause of Eye Strain
+Screens (& Reading Devices) Are a Leading Cause of Eye Strain

 A study examining eye fatigue from three different types of reading devices — paper books, e-ink readers, and LCD-based e-readers — and found that brighter screens tended to increase eye strain in participants regardless of individual eye health.
 After LASIK, it may be easier to read from printed material that does not emit brightness than from computers, phones, tablets, or LCD-screen e-readers.
 This may not be related to the success of the surgery, as the eye strain likely occurred before the surgery.